Aboubacar1311/Welight-Dash-Full/README.md

     DB_PORT=3306
     ```

-### Running the Backend Server

-1. From the `backend/` directory (with your virtual environment activated), run the Django development server:
+---

+### 3. Frontend Setup (React)

+The frontend is located in the root directory.

+1.  **Navigate to the project's root directory** (if you are in the `backend` folder, go back one level).
     ```bash
+    cd ..
+    ```

+2.  **Install JavaScript dependencies:**
+    ```bash
+    npm install
+    ```

+---

+## Running the Application

+To run the full application, you will need two separate terminal windows: one for the backend and one for the frontend.

+### 1. Start the Backend Server

+-   Open your first terminal.
+-   Navigate to the `backend/` directory and ensure your virtual environment is activated.
+-   Run the Django development server:

+    ```bash
+    # Navigate to the backend folder
+    cd backend

+    # Make sure your virtual environment is active
+    source venv/bin/activate

+    # Start the server
     python manage.py runserver
     ```

-2. The backend API will now be running at `http://127.0.0.1:8000`.
-You can test an endpoint by visiting `http://127.0.0.1:8000/api/commercial-data/` in your browser.
+-   The backend API will now be running at **`http://127.0.0.1:8000`**.

----

-## 2. Frontend Setup (React)

-The frontend is located in the root directory.

-### Prerequisites

-- A running instance of the backend server (see above).
-- The development environment where you are running this application.

-### Running the Frontend
+### 2. Start the Frontend Application

-1. Open a **new terminal** (leave the backend server running in the first one).
+-   Open a **new terminal** (leave the backend server running).
-2. The frontend should start automatically in your development environment.
-If you were running this locally, you would typically run `npm install` and `npm start`.
+-   Navigate to the project's root directory.
+-   Run the React development server:

+    ```bash
+    # This command starts the frontend application
+    npm start
+    ```
-The frontend is configured to make API calls to `http://localhost:8000`, so it's crucial that the backend server is running for the dashboard to be populated with data.
+-   The frontend will open automatically in your browser, usually at **`http://localhost:3000`**.
+It is configured to make API calls to the backend server you started in the first step.